305jhanson/FaceMeBro/README.md

 # FaceMeBro
-final project for COP 3530
+Answer a short questionair to find out what celeberty you look the most like.

-the code is in the FaceMeBro folder along with celeberty images and csv file with celeberty id and physical attributes
+the code is in the FaceMeBro folder along with celeberty images and csv file with celeberty id and physical attributes.